 The undergraduate programs in education require the simultaneous completion of a content major.
 Programs are designed to provide a strong liberal arts or sciences background, a subject area major, a behavioral/social science sequence, and significant professional preparation for an early childhood special education teacher (P-3), an elementary teacher (K–6), a secondary school teacher (9-12), and as a subject area (K–12) teacher.

-Students wishing to earn certification as an early childhood teacher (P-3) must simultaneously complete the requirements of the Early Childhood program with the Teacher of Students with Disabilities (TSD) endorsement and a BA program in Anthropology, English, History, Music, or Foreign Language/Spanish concentration.
+Students wishing to earn certification as an early childhood teacher (P-3) must simultaneously complete the requirements of the Early Childhood program with the Teacher of Students with Disabilities (TSD) endorsement and a BA program in Anthropology, English, English/Creative Writing concentration, History, Music, or Foreign Language/Spanish concentration.

-Students wishing to earn certification as an elementary teacher (K-6) are required to simultaneously complete the requirements of both the B.A. program in Education and one of the B.A. programs in Anthropology, Art, English, Foreign Languages/Spanish concentration, History, History and Political Science, Music, or Political Science; or to simultaneously complete the requirements of both the B.S. program in Education and one of the B.S. programs in Biology, Chemistry, Chemistry (Physical Science), or Mathematics.
+Students wishing to earn certification as an elementary teacher (K-6) are required to simultaneously complete the requirements of both the B.A. program in Education and one of the B.A. programs in Anthropology, Art, English, English/Creative Writing concentration, Foreign Languages/Spanish concentration, History, History and Political Science, Music, or Political Science; or to simultaneously complete the requirements of both the B.S. program in Education and one of the B.S. programs in Biology, Chemistry, or Mathematics.

-Students who simultaneously major in Art, Music, and Foreign Languages with an Education Program can be certified to teach students in grades K-12.
+Students who simultaneously major in Art, Music, Health Studies and Physical Education and Foreign Languages with an Education Program can be certified to teach students in grades K-12.

 Endorsements are available for students who wish to enhance their knowledge base, as well as to improve their marketability in today’s job market.
 The Education endorsements include: